anushrey10/Bookstore-Backend/README.md

 # Bookstore Backend API

-A RESTful API for a Bookstore Application built with Node.js, Express, and MongoDB.(Didnt used Nest.js as my proficiency in Nest.js is not up to the mark.)
+A RESTful API for a Bookstore Application built with Node.js, Express, and MongoDB.

 ## Features